Going from Modul

 MU's International Officer can put you in touch with the international office at your chosen partner university.
 This office and the partner university’s website can aid you greatly in planning the further details of your stay.
 You should be able to find out information concerning the legal prerequisites (visa etc.), living costs, accommodation options etc. The International Officer as well as the liaison officer can also assist you if problems or questions arise.

-Please note that some universities have much different academic calendars than MU.
+Please note that some universities have different academic calendars than at Modul University Vienna.
 If you need to leave early, it is crucial that you communicate this at the beginning of the semester to work out the assignment and attendance details with your professors.

 Upon return from your semester abroad, you need to finalize the transfer of credits.
 To do this, download the “Application for Credit Transfer” form and fill in the courses you attended at the partner university.
-Submit this form along with the partner university’s transcript of records and the course syllabi to the International Officer at the Student Service Center.
+Submit this form along with the partner university’s transcript of records and the course syllabi to the International Officer at the Student Services and Career Center.

 Once finally approved by your liaison officer, the credits will be transferred to your MU Vienna curriculum.